nikomatsakis/rustconf-2021/content/index.md

 ???

-When Rust is really working right, it makes what used to be complicated stuff just feel simple.
+The bottom line is that when Rust is really working right, it makes what used to be complicated, wizard stuff just feel simple.
+Want access to that new, nifty kernel API?
+There's a crate that wraps it in up in a safe interface.
+Want to run code on an embedded device with no operating system?
+We got your back.
+And so forth.

-You want to parallelize that loop?
-Do it!

-You want to use nifty new kernel APIs like io-uring?
-Do it!

 ---
 name: lets-get-real